jajajag/CD-PSGD/README.md

 # Usage

-To compile the executable file, simply run
+To compile the executable file, simply run (This requires the user to install both OpenMPI and Eigen).

 ```
 make